-As the account owner, or a team member with Full Posting Access, you can move any draft from Drafts to the Queue, even if the team member who created the draft has not yet requested approval.
+As the account owner, or a user with Full Posting Access, you can move any draft from Drafts to the Queue, even if the user who created the draft has not yet requested approval.
 Simply click Add to Queue and it will be moved into the next available time slot in the Queue.

-If a team member with Approval Required Access has already requested approval on a post, it will appear in the Awaiting Approval tab.
-Account owners, and team members with Full Posting Access, can review and approve the post there.
+If a user with Approval Required Access has already requested approval on a post, it will appear in the Awaiting Approval tab.
+Account owners, and users with Full Posting Access, can review and approve the post there.

 If you want to make modifications to the draft, you can click Edit, make any changes you like and then click Save.
-Remember, the account owner and team members with Full Posting Access can edit any drafts, while team members with Approval Required Access can only edit their own.
+Remember, the account owner and users with Full Posting Access can edit any drafts, while users with Approval Required Access can only edit their own.

 If you'd like to remove the draft completely, click Delete and then Confirm.
-Remember, the account owner and team members with Full Posting Access can delete any drafts, while team members with Approval Required Access can only delete their own.
+Remember, the account owner and users with Full Posting Access can delete any drafts, while users with Approval Required Access can only delete their own.